 To sum it up

-I hope you have found everything you needed here and now your marketing campaigns will start bringing results you couldn’t even dream of.
+I hope you have found everything you needed with these 25+ Best Free SEO Tools [The Ultimate Marketer’s List] and now your marketing campaigns will start bringing results you couldn’t even dream of.
 By the way, you can help me and your peers to keep this list evergreen.
 Please don’t hesitate to let us know about your favorite tools that are not on the list.